facebookresearch/fastMRI/LIST_OF_PAPERS.md

 The following is a short list of fastMRI publications.
 Clicking on the title will take you further down in this page where other links to the paper manuscript, preprints, code, etc. will be present.

-1. Zbontar, J., Knoll, F., Sriram, A., Murrell, T., Huang, Z., Muckley, M. J., ... & Lui, Y. W. (2018). [fastMRI: An open dataset and benchmarks for accelerated MRI](#fastmri-an-open-dataset-and-benchmarks-for-accelerated-MRI). *arXiv preprint arXiv:1811.08839*.
+1. Zbontar, J.\*, Knoll, F.\*, Sriram, A.\*, Murrell, T., Huang, Z., Muckley, M. J., ... & Lui, Y. W. (2018). [fastMRI: An Open Dataset and Benchmarks for Accelerated MRI](#fastmri-an-open-dataset-and-benchmarks-for-accelerated-MRI). *arXiv preprint arXiv:1811.08839*.
 2. Zhang, Z., Romero, A., Muckley, M. J., Vincent, P., Yang, L., & Drozdzal, M. (2019).
 [Reducing uncertainty in undersampled MRI reconstruction with active acquisition](#reducing-uncertainty-in-undersampled-mri-reconstruction-with-active-acquisition).
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pages 2049-2058.
 3. Defazio, A. (2019).
 [Offset Sampling Improves Deep Learning based Accelerated MRI Reconstructions by Exploiting Symmetry](#offset-sampling-improves-deep-learning-based-accelerated-mri-reconstructions-by-exploiting-symmetry). *arXiv preprint, arXiv:1912.01101*.
-4. Knoll, F., Zbontar, J., Sriram, A., Muckley, M. J., Bruno, M., Defazio, A., ... & Lui, Y. W. (2020). [fastMRI: A Publicly Available Raw k-Space and DICOM Dataset of Knee Images for Accelerated MR Image Reconstruction Using Machine Learning](#fastmri-a-publicly-available-raw-k-space-and-dicom-dataset-of-knee-images-for-accelerated-mr-image-reconstruction-using-machine-learning). *Radiology: Artificial Intelligence*, 2(1), e190007.
+4. Knoll, F.\*, Zbontar, J.\*, Sriram, A., Muckley, M. J., Bruno, M., Defazio, A., ... & Lui, Y. W. (2020). [fastMRI: A Publicly Available Raw k-Space and DICOM Dataset of Knee Images for Accelerated MR Image Reconstruction Using Machine Learning](#fastmri-a-publicly-available-raw-k-space-and-dicom-dataset-of-knee-images-for-accelerated-mr-image-reconstruction-using-machine-learning). *Radiology: Artificial Intelligence*, 2(1), e190007.
-5. Knoll, F., Murrell, T., Sriram, A., Yakubova, N., Zbontar, J., Rabbat, M., ... & Recht, M. P. (2020).
+5. Knoll, F.\*, Murrell, T.\*, Sriram, A.\*, Yakubova, N., Zbontar, J., Rabbat, M., ... & Recht, M. P. (2020).
 [Advancing machine learning for MR image reconstruction with an open competition: Overview of the 2019 fastMRI challenge](#advancing-machine-learning-for-mr-image-reconstruction-with-an-open-competition-overview-of-the-2019-fastmri-challenge). *Magnetic Resonance in Medicine*, 84(6), pages 3054-3070.
 6. Sriram, A., Zbontar, J., Murrell, T., Zitnick, C. L., Defazio, A., & Sodickson, D. K. (2020).
 [GrappaNet: Combining parallel imaging with deep learning for multi-coil MRI reconstruction](#grappanet-combining-parallel-imaging-with-deep-learning-for-multi-coil-mri-reconstruction).
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pages 14315-14322.
 7. Recht, M. P., Zbontar, J., Sodickson, D. K., Knoll, F., Yakubova, N., Sriram, A., ... & Zitnick, C. L. (2020).
 [Using Deep Learning to Accelerate Knee MRI at 3T: Results of an Interchangeability Study](#using-deep-learning-to-accelerate-knee-mri-at-3t-results-of-an-interchangeability-study). *American Journal of Roentgenology*, 215(6), pages 1421-1429.
 8. Pineda, L., Basu, S., Romero, A., Calandra, R., & Drozdzal, M. (2020).
 [Active MR k-space Sampling with Reinforcement Learning](#active-mr-k-space-sampling-with-reinforcement-learning).
 In *International Conference on Medical Image Computing and Computer-Assisted Intervention*, pages 23-33.
-9. Sriram, A., Zbontar, J., Murrell, T., Defazio, A., Zitnick, C. L., Yakubova, N., ... & Johnson, P. (2020).
+9. Sriram, A.\*, Zbontar, J.\*, Murrell, T., Defazio, A., Zitnick, C. L., Yakubova, N., ... & Johnson, P. (2020).
 [End-to-End Variational Networks for Accelerated MRI Reconstruction](#end-to-end-variational-networks-for-accelerated-mri-reconstruction).
 In *International Conference on Medical Image Computing and Computer-Assisted Intervention*, pages 64-73.
 10. Defazio, A., Murrell, T., & Recht, M. P. (2020).
 [MRI Banding Removal via Adversarial Training](#mri-banding-removal-via-adversarial-training).
 In *Advances in Neural Information Processing Systems*.
-11. Muckley, M. J., Riemenschneider, B., Radmanesh, A., Kim, S., Jeong, G., Ko, J., ... & Knoll, F. (2020).
-[State-of-the-art Machine Learning MRI Reconstruction in 2020: Results of the Second fastMRI Challenge](#state-of-the-art-machine-learning-mri-reconstruction-in-2020-results-of-the-second-fastmri-challenge). *arXiv preprint arXiv:2012.06318*.
+11. Muckley, M. J.\*, Riemenschneider, B.\*, Radmanesh, A., Kim, S., Jeong, G., Ko, J., ... & Knoll, F. (2020).
+[Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction](#results-of-the-2020-fastmri-challenge-for-machine-learning-mr-image-reconstruction). *IEEE Transactions on Medical Imaging*.
+To appear.

 ## fastMRI: An open dataset and benchmarks for accelerated MRI